jgm/pandoc/doc/lua-filters.md

 [*pandoc.List*](#module-pandoc.list) module.
 See there for available methods.

+Values of this type can be created with the [`pandoc.List`](#pandoc.list) constructor, turning a normal Lua table into a List.

 ## LogMessage {#type-logmessage}

 A pandoc log message.
 Objects have no fields, but can be